 There’s an old adage that states an addiction takes no prisoners.
 Time and again, that statement has proven to be true.
 An untreated addiction will take everything the addiction sufferer has and everything they could have in the future.
-Among the things addiction does to the addiction sufferer’s life is damage their family unit.
+Among the things addiction does to the addiction sufferer’s life is damage to their family unit.
 We refer to this as collateral damage.
 For anyone who is wondering how substance abuse affects the family, the information below should serve as a comprehensive reply.

 How Substance Abuse Affects the Family